 What would you do if you got an ugly illness or maybe broke your arm?
-Would you just leave it hoping it gets better one day, in sha’Allah, or would you actually do something in order that it heals properly?
+Would you just leave it hoping it gets better one day, in sha’Allah?
+Or would you do something so that it heals properly?

-I guess most of us would visit the GP right away.
+I guess most of us would visit a medical professional right away.
 So, what if you find yourself anxious suddenly, or your mood starts swinging from euphoric happiness to deep depression without any apparent reason?
 How would you cope after experiencing violence at home or surviving a car accident?
 What would you do if it seemed you just can’t reach a mutual understanding with your spouse?
 Would you also seek help?

 Unlike secular approach, the Islamic viewpoint does not differentiate between scientific knowledge and religion, but rather believes they work hand in hand.
 Revelation (the Quran and the legal Sunnah) is from God; therefore it’s the ultimate truth.
 Science, however, is the product of human reasoning which, although Islam highly values, still remains secondary to revelation as it can include mistakes.
 Hence, Muslims should carry out and benefit from researches and scientific experiences – as long as they are in accordance with what the Quran and the legal Sunnah of the Prophet (PBUH) teach.